Organized Cowardice: Putting the Pol in Poltroon

 hide its sins

-(long enough for personnel turnover to allow an it's-old-news brush-off).
+(long enough for personnel-turnover to allow an it's-old-news brush-off).

-With some wonderful exceptions (see its 1990 March & June issues on Peary)
+its 1990 March & June issues on Peary)

 ScAm has throughout its existence just been largely doing

-what power-folk want: see, e.g., ScAm 1910/4/9 editorial
+see, e.g., ScAm 1910/4/9 editorial

-or Rawlins Peary … Fiction 1973 pp.223&234.]
+(quoted at Rawlins Peary … Fiction 1973 pp.223;

 By contrast, when National Geographic in 1988 creditably began publicly